Our research is editorially independent but we may earn a commission for purchases made through our links.

 If you’re dreaming of visiting one of those picture-perfect European towns filled with old-world charm, incredible scenic beauty, or perhaps both, where do you begin your search for the best destinations?
-From the Norwegian fjords and the magnificent Alps to sun-splashed Greek isles and everything in between, here is a look at 27 of the most beautiful small towns in Europe.
+From the Norwegian fjords and the magnificent Alps to sun-splashed Greek isles and everything in between, here is a look at some of the most beautiful small towns in Europe.

 Manarola, Italy is one of the famed Cinque Terre towns, filled with an array of vibrant rainbow-colored homes carved right into an impenetrable wall of stone along the Mediterranean coast.
 This charming fishing town is famous for its fabulous wine, particularly Sciacchetra, and the paintings of Antonio Discovolors, an artist who fell in love with Manarola and devoted much of his later works to the region.
 There are no cars here, no traffic lights, no screeching of tires, and no blasting horns.
 You can drive to Manarola, but you’ll have to park just outside the town and then take a shuttle bus or walk in on foot.

-Garmisch-Partenkirchen, Bavaria, Germany (hotel prices & photos)
+Garmisch-Partenkirchen, Bavaria, Germany

 Garmisch-Partenkirchen is an enchanting Bavarian mountain resort town, just 80 minutes by train from Munich.
 Once two separate towns, one Roman and the other Teutonic, the 1936 Winter Olympics forced them to combine, though the two sides still have distinct personalities.
-Partenkirchen dates back to 15 AD, filled with narrow, cobblestoned streets lined with historic buildings in Bavarian gasthaus style: three or four floors, swept open shutters and facades painted with pastel colored imagery or pastoral, regional and religious scenes.
+Partenkirchen dates back to 15 AD, filled with narrow, cobblestoned streets lined with historic buildings in Bavarian Gasthaus style: three or four floors, swept open shutters and facades painted with pastel-colored imagery or pastoral, regional and religious scenes.

 Reine is a tiny fishing village on the picturesque arctic island of Moskenesoya with a population of just a little over 300, though it was rightfully voted Norway’s most beautiful village.
 Set north of the Arctic Circle in the Lofoten archipelago, this remote wilderness region features sapphire bays that sit at the edge of breathtaking mountains and towering fjords.
-Many of the bright red rorbuer, or fishermen’s cabins, have been transformed into cozy visitor cottages with direct access to the Norwegian Sea as well as amazing night sky vistas, including the mesmerizing northern lights.
+Many of the bright red rorbuer, or fishermen’s cabins, have been transformed into cozy visitor cottages with direct access to the Norwegian Sea as well as amazing night sky vistas, including the mesmerizing Northern Lights.

 Colmar, France dates back to the 9th century.
 Since then, it’s often been referred to as “Little Venice” due to the waterways that wind through medieval streets.
 This well-preserved Alsatian village is also considered the capital of wine in the district, known for its exquisite aromas.
-It has both German and French influences – you’ll find local bakeries selling kugelhopf and croissants, while eateries often specialize in sauerkraut and foie gras.
+It has both German and French influences – you’ll find local bakeries selling “kugelhopf” and croissants, while eateries often specialize in sauerkraut and foie gras.
 Various architectural styles can also be seen, from French Neo-Baroque to German Gothic.

 The vibrant trading port of Marsaxlokk was established in 900 BC when the Phoenicians first landed on Malta.
 Today, this picturesque town is the main supplier of fish to the island nation that sits in the Mediterranean Sea.
 It’s well known for its massive markets that are stocked with an extensive array of fish, including the local favorite, Lampuki.
 This is a rare Maltese seaside village in that it has no modern buildings to spoil its appeal.
 With such tranquil surroundings, including the traditional luzzu’s (fishing boats) that are built according to a design that dates back to the time of the Phoenicians, it’s a particularly charming place to visit.